veronicahzh/Grade-Calculator/README.md

 ## User Stories

-- **Add items to collections:**
+- **Add and remove items to collections:**
-As a user, I want to be able to add an assignment (or other graded item) to a given class, or add a class to a term (e.g., Term 1 or Term 2), a year (e.g., first year, second year), or a specific category (e.g., CPSC, MATH).
+As a user, I want to be able to add/remove an assignment (or other graded item) to a given class, or add/remove a class to a term (e.g., Term 1 or Term 2), a year (e.g., first year, second year), or a specific category (e.g., CPSC, MATH).

 - **View lists of items:**
 As a user, I want to be able to view the list of assignments in a class or view a list of classes within a term or a year.